COVID-19 Vaccine Paves The Path For Welltower's Stock To Return To All-Time Highs (NYSE:WELL)

 Dividend

 One last driver for Welltower is its dividend.
 From a REIT perspective, it is fairly low with a current yield of 3.78%.
 The management team has also historically seen the dividend as a source of capital.
-For example at the end of 2016 management decided to keep the dividend steady, instead of the consistent raise each year, in order to fund a second senior living facility in New York City.
+For example, at the end of 2016 management decided to keep the dividend steady, instead of the consistent raise each year, in order to fund a second senior living facility in New York City.
 The management team went to the dividend again in May of this year and cut it by 30% to $0.61 per quarter.
 Despite this activity, Welltower is still an interesting dividend stock for two reasons.
 First, it is required to distribute a large portion of cash flow to shareholders to receive the special tax treatment of a REIT.
-Secondly, with a balance sheet in a stronger position and a significant retooling of the the portfolio of properties, management may opt to make an outsized dividend increase in the near term.
+Secondly, with a balance sheet in a stronger position and a significant retooling of the portfolio of properties, management may opt to make an outsized dividend increase in the near term.

 The presence of an above market dividend yield from a company with a strong balance sheet creates a strong external tailwind for the stock.
-This is due to income oriented investors searching for ways to replace lost income from their bond portfolios.
+This is due to income-oriented investors searching for ways to replace lost income from their bond portfolios.
 This phenomenon occurred a little more than a decade ago during the Financial Crisis.
 As a result of the Federal Reserve's actions to bolster the economy, interest rates fell to historically low levels.
-At the time, income oriented investors were faced with the same challenge as today.
+At the time, income-oriented investors were faced with the same challenge as today.
 Their solution to this challenge was to invest in high quality dividend stocks to replace lost income.
 This translated into strong investor demand for high dividend stocks as rates remained low.
 Today we are seeing even lower interest rates than in the Financial Crisis, and given the impact of the pandemic, these rates are expected to remain low for years.

 Risks